kiwi0fruit/knitty/README.md

 ```
 and specify some subset of Knitty options in metadata: `self_contained: True`, `standalone: True`.
 But this way you cannot switch from Markdown to RST for example.

 Or you can set all Knitty options (including those in metadata) by using it as a Pandoc filter with multiple arguments.
-Knitty is intended to be used together with Pandoctools (so it's CLI is split-up) but you can easily use Knitty independently.
-You should only save shell script for this.
+Knitty is intended to be used in Pandoctools bash profiles (so it's CLI is split-up) but you can easily use Knitty independently.
+You should only **save and tweak** shell script for this.
 There is a Bash example below.
 If on Windows I strongly recommend to install [Git together with Bash](https://git-scm.com/downloads).

 `./metadata.yaml`:
 ```yaml